gRegorLove/ProcessWire-Webmention/README.md

 * Automatically process received webmentions to extract [microformats](http://microformats.org)
 * Automatically logging referring URLs for use with Webmention Vouch extension
 * Sending, receiving, and validation of Webmention Vouch parameter
+* Automatically monitor a blogroll or whitelist, adding new links to the list of approved vouch domains.

 ## Requirements
 * [php-mf2](https://github.com/indieweb/php-mf2) and [php-mf2-cleaner](https://github.com/barnabywalters/php-mf-cleaner) libraries; bundled with this package and may optionally be updated using Composer.